 - 1 1lb.
 Yellow Cake Mix

 - 1/2 c. lemon juice (fresh)

 - 1/2 c. sweetened coconut

 - 4 tbsp. butter, melted

-- Preheat oven to 350 Degrees and spray a 9X13 rectangular pan with baking spray and set aside.
+- Preheat oven to 350 degrees, spray a 9X13 rectangular baking dish with baking spray, and set aside.

-- In a large bowl, pour in the cake mix, add the egg, and the melted butter and stir together with a wooden spoon.
+- In a large bowl, pour the cake mix, add the egg and the melted butter, and stir with a wooden spoon.
 Once well mixed, pat into the bottom of the 9X13 rectangular pan.
 Set aside.

-- In a large bowl, cream the cream cheese until smooth and add in the eggs one at a time creaming into the cream cheese after adding into the bowl.
+- In a large bowl, cream the cream cheese until smooth and add in the eggs one at a time, creaming into the cream cheese after adding into the bowl.
 Add the vanilla and coconut extract, lemon juice, powdered sugar, and melted butter.
-Pour the filling on top of the cake mix.
+Pour the cream cheese mixture on top of the cake mix.